bblfsh/documentation/driver/protocol.md

 ### Info

 Info returns information about the driver.
-There is a general implementation in the babelfish SDK that uses a manifest to provide this information.
+There is a general implementation in the babelfish SDK that uses a [manifest](https://godoc.org/github.com/bblfsh/sdk/manifest#Manifest) to provide this information.

-* **TODO: Add proto**

 **Request** message has the following structure: